 Special conditions often of the deferred prosecution program can including any of the following:

 For individuals that live outside of the jurisdiction of the Eighth Judicial Circuit, including individuals who live out of state, comparable programs in your home town can be used.
 Any community service hours must be set up through Court Services by calling (352) 338-7390.

 The contract to defer prosecution will specify the length of time you have to complete all special conditions.
 Generally, the State Attorney's Office requires proof of compliance at least 30 days before the termination date of the deferred prosecution period.
 So if you have a six (6) month period of deferred prosecution then you must provide proof of successful completion of all conditions within the first five (5) months.

 Deferred Prosecution Program for the Eighth Judicial Circuit - Read more from the State Attorney's Office for the Eighth Judicial Circuit on its program to defer prosecution and ultimately dismiss charges for certain juvenile crimes, DUI cases, misdemeanor offenses such as shoplifting or possession of marijuana, to felony drug charges in drug court.

 Contact Dean Galigani at (352) 375-0812 to discuss your pending criminal charges in Gainesville, Alachua County or any of the other counties in the Eighth Judicial Circuit including Union County, Levy County, Gilchrist County, Bradford County, and Baker County, Florida.

-As a board certified specialist in criminal trial law, Dean Galigani fights to aggressively defend his clients after an arrest for misdemeanor or felony criminal charges.
+Dean Galigani fights to aggressively defend his clients after an arrest for misdemeanor or felony criminal charges.
 Call today for a consultation (352) 375-0812.

 Honest, Skilled, Responsible